 When it comes to funding grocery store development projects, economic development agencies can pursue a variety of programs.
-For more details on these and other resources, see www.healthyplanning.org.

 Community Development Block Grants (CDBG)

 This federal program allocates funds to city and county governments in part to help create economic opportunities in low-income communities.
 CDBG funding decisions are guided by a five-year strategic plan, and public health advocates can organize residents to provide input on this plan to ensure it prioritizes healthy food retail.